 - A dedicated SENDCO, with over 16 years experience in SEND

 - Speech and Language Therapist led session every week;

-- Speech and Language therapy programme individually assessed and tailored by the speech and language therapists and delivered by the Leader of the Resourced Provision;
+- Speech and Language therapy programme individually assessed and tailored by the speech and language therapist (Ms Amy Bradshaw) and delivered by the Speech and Language specialist (Mrs Gill Parker);

 - Full time support within the classroom, in small groups and individually, to facilitate access to the curriculum in whatever way that is needed;

 - A leader and a team of teaching assistants with experience and expertise in supporting children who have speech and language difficulties;

 - Individual learning programmes;